 script to resolve the value during runtime.
 The

 data directory of a component can store content available for installation.
 As there is only one component, place the data in the

 packages/com.vendor.product/data directory.
 The example already has a file for testing purposes, but you can place basically any files in the directory.

 For more information about packaging rules and options, see Data Directory.

 You are now ready to create your first installer.
 Switch to the

 examples\tutorial directory on the command line.
 To create an installer called YourInstaller.exe that has the packages identified by com.vendor.product, enter the following command:

 ../../bin/binarycreator -c config/config.xml -p packages YourInstaller

-The installer is created in the current directory and you can deliver it to end users.
+Qt Installer Framework creates the installer in the current directory and you can deliver it to end users.